Showing posts with label supplements. Show all posts

 RS has a lot of potential and seems to be helping a lot of people improve their health but it I see it as a very blunt, crude instrument.
 If RS feeds the good bacteria in our gut, doesn’t it also feed the bad bacteria?
 Couldn’t RS worsen symptoms for some people whose gut flora is out of whack - like those with Small Intestinal Bacterial Overgrowth?

-It is certainly an interesting area but my gut instinct (see what I did there?) is that it doesn't make sense to eat a refined food such as potato starch in order to get some short-cut benefit.
+It is certainly an interesting area prednisone but my gut instinct (see what I did there?) is that it doesn't make sense to eat a refined food such as potato starch in order to get some short-cut benefit.
 It just doesn't gel well with me and I remain cautious while the evidence for it remains anecdotal at this stage.
 Many other Paleo professionals such as Dr Tery Wahls feel the same way - that we should focus on pro and probiotics from whole food sources.

 I don't see much harm in trying RS for yourself though, especially if you focus on the real food sources rather than the potato starch.